interserver/mailbaby-api-samples/openapi-client/dart/doc/DefaultApi.md

 //defaultApiClient.getAuthentication<ApiKeyAuth>('apiKeyAuth').apiKey = 'YOUR_API_KEY';
 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('apiKeyAuth').apiKeyPrefix = 'Bearer';
-// TODO Configure API key authorization: apiLoginAuth
-//defaultApiClient.getAuthentication<ApiKeyAuth>('apiLoginAuth').apiKey = 'YOUR_API_KEY';
-// uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-//defaultApiClient.getAuthentication<ApiKeyAuth>('apiLoginAuth').apiKeyPrefix = 'Bearer';
-// TODO Configure API key authorization: apiPasswordAuth
-//defaultApiClient.getAuthentication<ApiKeyAuth>('apiPasswordAuth').apiKey = 'YOUR_API_KEY';
-// uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-//defaultApiClient.getAuthentication<ApiKeyAuth>('apiPasswordAuth').apiKeyPrefix = 'Bearer';

 final api_instance = DefaultApi();
-final id = 789; // int | User ID
-final searchString = searchString_example; // String | pass an optional search string for looking up inventory final skip = 56; // int | number of records to skip for pagination final limit = 56; // int | maximum number of records to return
+final id = 789; // int | The ID of your mail order this will be sent through. final searchString = searchString_example; // String | pass an optional search string for looking up inventory final skip = 56; // int | number of records to skip for pagination final limit = 56; // int | maximum number of records to return